Previouis

 Maybe you’re not da Vinci.
 But you sure can be Botticelli.

-Jamie is the Head of Community at Redvespa.
+Jamie is the Head of Experience at Redvespa.
 With a background in museums and heritage, he loves to share a good story.
 The more outlandish, forgotten, or hidden, the better.
 As you're reading this, he probably has a tab open following live cricket scores.

 You can find Jamie at jamie.bell@redvespa.com